LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 The Apple developers' site provides some good, general guidelines regarding resolution, size, optimization, and more; you can find this [here](https://developer.apple.com/design/human-interface-guidelines/business-chat/interactive-messages/about-interactive-messages/#images).

 ### Add an interaction

+{: .important}
+When selecting an interaction to add, make sure it's supported by the channel you will be using.
+For a listing of which channels support which interactions, see [here](conversation-builder-interactions-interaction-support.html).

 **To add a new interaction to the end of the dialog**

 - Click <img style="width:100px" src="img/ConvoBuilder/btn_newInteraction.png"> , which appears below the last interaction, and then select the interaction icon from the toolbar that appears.